“Do You Think The Agreement Will Be Implemented”?

 4…And many more!

-Thus, it would be wiser to implement the deal than fighting a war you would never win!!
+Thus, it would be wiser to implement the deal than fighting a war you will never win!!